squirrel-prover/squirrel-prover/documentation/sphinx/source/index.rst

 In addition to the objects above, the ``squirreldomain`` Sphinx plugin defines the following directives:

-``.. squirreltop::`` A reST directive to describe interactions with Coqtop.
+``.. squirreltop::`` A reST directive to describe interactions with Squirrel.
     Usage::

     .. squirreltop:: options…

-       squirrel code to send to coqtop
+       code to be executed by Squirrel

     Example: